Serviceton

-Serviceton is a small town in rural western Victoria, Australia.
+Serviceton is a town in rural western Victoria, Australia.
 It is near the Victorian–South Australian border, 437 km north-west of Melbourne.
 Named after James Service, who was Premier of Victoria in 1880 and from 1883 to 1886, it was established when the inter-colonial railway line between Adelaide and Melbourne was completed in 1887.
-The railway station served as the change-over point for train crews and locomotives of the Victorian Railways and South Australian Railways since neither could operate in the other colony.
+The railway station served as the change-over point for train crews and locomotives of the Victorian Railways and South Australian Railways.